Frequently Asked Questions

 -

 A cultural assessment is currently being performed, with field surveys completed across the site in Fall 2025, to better understand the existing conditions and the interface with the proposed project.
-Local tribes are engaged and have participated in completed surveys.
-The project will be designed to minimize any impacts through continued tribal consultation.
+We have reached out to local Tribes and some have engaged and participated in completed surveys.
+The project will be designed to minimize any impacts to cultural resources through continued Tribal outreach.

 -